Images © Arup / F2K

 Faster construction delivery

-ADPT buildings rely on prefabricated and standardized components produced off-site.
+ADPT buildings leverage prefabricated and standardized components produced off-site under controlled conditions.

 This enables: